Should You Drink Protein Shakes Before or After Workouts?

 But which one is better?

-As I mentioned earlier, it might not matter too much.
-With that being said though, I will give an edge to drinking your protein shake after a workout.
+With that being said, though, I will give an edge to drinking your protein shake after a workout.

 The only reason it gets the edge is because of the timing of the glucose.

 Drinking it before your workout will likely have you use the glucose for energy while training.
-Let’s say your body uses that up, plus some of your glycogen stores during your workout.
+Let’s say your body uses that up, plus some of your glycogen stores, during your workout.

 If you don’t have a protein shake after your workout, you won’t be replenishing those stores as quickly.

 So, drinking your protein shake after you train will help you rapidly replenish that energy.
-Well, as long as it has glucose in it too.
+Well, as long as it has glucose in it, too.
+As long as you drink your protein shake before or after your workout, you’re going to be fine.

 If you want to maximize the benefits of your workout, drink your protein shake!